Message template

 </html>

-Use the Create message action in Message template by Workato adapter to generate a message from a message template.
+Within a recipe, use the Create message action in the Message template by Workato adapter to generate a message from a Message template.